Newton, Massachusetts

+Newton is home to the Charles River, Crystal Lake, and Heartbreak Hill, among other landmarks.
+It is served by several streets and highways (including Route 9, Hammond Pond Parkway, and the Mass Pike), as well as the Green Line D branch run by the MBTA.

+Historically, the area that is now Newton was settled in 1639, and was originally first part of Cambridge (then called "the newe towne").
+It split from Cambridge in 1681, and became known by its present name of Newton in 1766.
+It then became a city in 1874.

 History

+17th century

-Newton was settled in 1630 as part of "the newe towne", which was renamed Cambridge in 1638.
+Newton was originally part of "the newe towne", which was settled in 1630 and renamed Cambridge in 1638.
+The first English settlement of what is now Newton began in 1639.
 Roxbury minister John Eliot persuaded the Native American people of Nonantum, a sub-tribe of the Massachusett led by a sachem named Waban, to relocate to Natick in 1651, fearing that they would be exploited by colonists.
 Newton was incorporated as a separate town, known as Cambridge Village, on December 15, 1681, then renamed Newtown in 1691, and finally Newton in 1766.
 It became a city on January 5, 1874.
 Newton is known as The Garden City.

+In the early 1600s, Watertown had claimed a large area of land on the south side of the Charles River (modern-day Newton).
+They gave it up to Newtown, except for a strip "two hundred rods long and sixty rods wide" to "protect their fishing privileges".

+18th century

 In Reflections in Bullough's Pond, Newton historian Diana Muir describes the early industries that developed in the late 18th and early 19th centuries in a series of mills built to take advantage of the water power available at Newton Upper Falls and Newton Lower Falls.
 Snuff, chocolate, glue, paper and other products were produced in these small mills but, according to Muir, the water power available in Newton was not sufficient to turn Newton into a manufacturing city, although it was, beginning in 1902, the home of the Stanley Motor Carriage Company, the maker of the Stanley Steamer.